 Workers’ compensation is a no-fault system, so that it doesn’t matter who is at fault for the injury.
 The exception to this is if you engaged in willful misconduct, like fighting, horseplay, or personal third party acts.
 Injuries related to abusing drugs or alcohol are also not covered.

-If you are facing wrongful allegations of willful misconduct, an attorney experienced in workers’ compensation claims can help you to combat these accusations and receive the benefits that you deserve.
+If you are facing wrongful allegations of willful misconduct, a workers comp attorney who is well-versed in workers’ compensation claims can help you to combat these accusations and receive the benefits that you deserve.

 Can I choose my doctor?

 Most people who are injured on the job would prefer to choose their own physicians, typically someone they know and trust, like a family doctor.